Thank you to everyone who helped make the C2C 2019 Conference a great success!

 - Walk the Talk: Ensuring the event is inclusive and respectful of all people and sustainable to the greatest extent possible.

-The conference will consist of a variety of place-based workshops, experiences, gatherings, community-based excursions and opportunities for collaboration and dialogue.
-You are invited to submit proposals in a format that outlines how your session focus will be highly engaging to participants.
-See evaluation criteria below.
-Collaborative, co-delivered offerings that celebrate shared successes and goals related to place-based learning are encouraged.
-All session hosts/facilitators are expected to register for the conference and should do so within 15 days of acceptance of their proposal.
+The conference consisted of a variety of place-based workshops, experiences, gatherings, community-based excursions and opportunities for collaboration and dialogue.
+Collaborative, co-delivered offerings celebrated shared successes and goals related to place-based learning were encouraged.

 Friday, Oct.
 25

-Venues on UBC Vancouver Campus, on the traditional, ancestral, and unceded territory of the Musqueam people, including:
+Venues on UBC Vancouver Campus, on the traditional, ancestral, and unceded territory of the Musqueam people, included:

 - UBC Longhouse (First Nations House of Learning)